 4. Attention – Interest – Desire – Action (AIDA)

-The Attention-Interest-Desire-Action (AIDA) copywriting formula is ideally suited for direct mails and email campaigns.
+The Attention-Interest-Desire-Action (AIDA) copywriting formula is ideally suited for direct mail and email campaigns.

 - Attention: Catch the reader’s attention